-The 8.2-mile round trip Harding Icefield Trail is a spectacular day hike.
+The 8.2-mile round trip Harding Icefield Trail is a spectacular day hike leaving from the Exit Glacier Area.
 Starting on the valley floor, the trail winds through cottonwood and alder forests, passes though heather filled meadows and ultimately climbs well above tree line to a breath-taking view of the Icefield.
 The top of the trail is a window to past ice ages - a horizon of ice and snow that stretches as far as the eye can see, broken only by an occasional nunatak, or lonely peak.

 Be prepared!
 Check on trail conditions before starting out - the upper portion of the trail is often covered with snow through early July and there may be avalanche danger.
 Be prepared for storms, high winds, intense sunlight, and sudden temperature changes.
 Bring warm clothes, rain gear, sturdy footwear, sunglasses, and sunscreen.
-Carry plenty of water, or bring along a filter - untreated water from streams along the trail may contain Giardia, a parasite that can cause severe abdominal distress.
+Carry plenty of water (at least 2 liters per person), or bring along a filter - untreated water from streams along the trail may contain Giardia, a parasite that can cause severe abdominal distress.

 Stay on the trail.
 Alpine vegetation is extremely fragile.
 Careless hikers who cut switchbacks, along with frequent summer rains, cause tremendous erosion.
 Volunteers help restore and maintain this trail every year.
 Please respect their hard work by sticking to the trail.